gammapy/gammapy/docs/user-guide/howto.rst

     :title: Avoid NaN results in Flux Point estimation
     :link: ../tutorials/api/estimators.html#a-fully-configured-flux-points-estimation

-Sometimes, upper limit values may show as `nan` while running a `FluxPointsEstimator` or a `LightCurveEstimator`.
+Sometimes, upper limit values may show as ``nan`` while running a `~gammapy.estimators.FluxPointsEstimator` or a `~gammapy.estimators.LightCurveEstimator`.
 This often arises because the range of the norm parameter being scanned over is not sufficient.
 Increasing this range usually solves the problem.
-In some cases, you can also consider configuring the estimator with a different `Fit` backend.
+In some cases, you can also consider configuring the estimator with a different `~gammapy.modeling.Fit` backend.

 .. accordion-footer::